Digital Element Partners with Discovery Inc. to Enhance the Company's Video Rights Accuracy with Location-Based Technology

 Charlie Johnson, Digital Element's Vice President, UK Ireland, commented: "We are delighted that Discovery, a global broadcaster with a reputation for providing high-quality content, can see the benefits of adopting our IP Intelligence solution, to make a real difference to its business.

-"The installation of NetAcuity will allow Discovery to surmount the challenges posed by cross border telco IP address allocation, so it can fulfil its video rights obligations across all regions."
+"The installation of NetAcuity will allow Discovery to surmount the challenges posed by cross border telco IP address allocation, so it can fulfill its video rights obligations across all regions."

 Discovery joins some of Digital Element's other high-profile clients including Disney Interactive, Sony Pictures, CNN, BBC, ESPN, Channel 5, Hulu, CBS Interactive, YouView, SHIFT72, Turn, Videology, Teads.tv and many others.